 Over the years, Columbia has been very consistent in the way they ask this question.
-At first glance, it does seem pretty routine, but if you have looked at other schools' essays, you will likely notice that something is missing from it.
-Compare it to NYU Stern or Chicago GSB or Wharton and you will see that there is no reference to the past.
+At first glance, it does seem pretty straightforward and common, but if you have looked at other schools' essays, you will likely notice that something is missing from it.
+Compare it to Wharton and you will see that there is no reference to the past.
 While one must certainly address one's past when answering this question, there should be no extended analysis of your career progress to date and you need not emphasize how your past experience will contribute to your future goals.
-Instead focus this on showing how Columbia will help you achieve your goals.
-Specifically explain why the January Term program is right for you.
+Instead focus this essay on showing how Columbia will help you achieve your goals.
+It is critical that you explain why the January Term program is right for you.
 According to the Columbia website:

 The Accelerated MBA is ideal for you if